kaidez/kaidez.com/README.md

 # WHAT IS THIS?

-This is repos contains the source code for [kaidez.com](http://kaidez/com).
+This is the repo that contains the source code for the [kaidez.com](http://kaidez/com) website.
 It is 100% open source.

 ## Hard Development-Level Dependencies